and Management Discussion & Analysis

-The Company has not accepted any deposits from the public and hence the provisions ofthe Companies Act 2013 and Rules framed there under are not applicable to the company.
+The Company has not accepted any deposits from the public and hence the provisions ofthe Companies Act 2013 and Rules framed thereunder are not applicable to the company.

-The paid up Equity Share Capital of the Company as on 31st March 2019 stood atRs.48.88 Crores comprising 48884818 Equity Shares of Rs 10/- each fully paid up.
-Thepaid up Preference Share Capital of the Company as on 31st March 2019 was Rs.169.59Crores consisting of 16958682 Redeemable Preference Shares of Rs.100/- each.
+The paid up Equity Share Capital of the Company as on 31st March 2019 stood atRs.48.88 Crores comprising 48884818 Equity Shares of Rs.10/- each fully paid up.
+Thepaid-up Preference Share Capital of the Company as on 31st March 2019 was Rs.169.59Crores consisting of 16958682 Redeemable Preference Shares of Rs.100/- each.

-The Company has not issued any Sweat Equity Shares or granted any Employee Stock Optionduring the Financial Year 2014-15.
+The Company has not issued any Sweat Equity Shares or granted any Employee Stock Optionduring the Financial Year 2018-19.
 The Company has not made any provision of money for thepurchase of or subscription for shares in the Company under any Scheme.

-These are discussed at the meetings of the Audit Committee and the Board of Directorsof the Company.
-The Company's internal control systems are commensurate with the nature ofits business and the size and complexity of its operations.
+The Company has in place a mechanism to identify assess monitor and mitigate variousrisks to key business objectives.
+Major risks identified by the businesses and functionsare systematically addressed through mitigating actions on a continuing basis.
+These arediscussed at the meetings of the Audit Committee and the Board of Directors of theCompany.
+The Company's internal control systems are commensurate with the nature of itsbusiness and the size and complexity of its operations.
 Significant audit observations andfollow up actions thereon are reported to the Audit Committee.

 MANAGEMENT DISCUSSION & ANALYSIS

-Your Directors have covered the Management Discussion & Analysis as required underthe Corporate Governance requirements as a part of the Board's Report in appropriateplaces to avoid duplication and overlapping of the contents of the said two reports.
+Your Directors have covered the Management Discussion & Analysis as required underthe Corporate Governance requirements as a part of the Board's Report at appropriateplaces to avoid duplication and overlapping of the contents of the said two reports.

 Your Company has adequate internal financial control systems and checks which ensurethat all assets are safeguarded and that all transactions are recorded and reportedproperly.